ChristianoBraga/notes-on-tdd/intro/intro.md

   illustrate DSL with functional programming usefulness.

-* The issues raised here may be moved to a higher level of abstraction to represent buiness processes and their refinement into code.
+* The issues raised here may be moved to a higher level of abstraction to represent business processes and their refinement into code.

 * There is off the shelf technology to support this approach.

 ## Suggested reading

+<a name="Brady17"> Edwin Brady</a>.
+2017.
+Type-driven development.
+Manning

 <a name="Fowler&Brady13"> Simon Fowler and Edwin Brady</a>.
 2013.
 Dependent Types for Safe and
 Secure Web Programming.
 In Proceedings of the 25th symposium on